Beacon24/app11/README.md

 # app11
 Version 0.11 of the Beacon App

+App is run through node, install with npm init -y and run with nodemon index.js

     Hi, I'm Jared, and I'm working on programming a social network utility devoted to community connection and action, instead of profits and capturing attention.
       ~Read more about what I'm working on at www.thebeaconnetwork.org.